scalapb/ScalaPB/docs/src/main/markdown/contact.md

 and what unexpected things happen.
 Provide as much detail as possible and include all relevant code so it is possible for us to reproduce the issue.

+## Providing minimal reproducible example

+Depending on the case, you may be asked to provide a minimal reproducible example that demonstrates the issue.
+This means that the maintainer is unable to tell what is going on without additional context.
+At the same time, to save time, the additional context provided need to be kept to a minimum.
+To accomplish that, provide a small sbt project that includes only the relevant plugins and settings, and the minimal code, minimal amount of proto files, messages and field that are needed to demonstrate the problem.
+Include instructions on how to run the project so the problem can be exhibited.
+This makes it much easier for a maintainer to identify a bug and propose a solution or a workaround.

 ## I need urgent support!
 When can I have a feature ready?

 If you need an issue resolved or a feature developed for you in a timely